buberdds/bootstrap-deliteful/bower_components/deliteful/docs/list/List.md

 ### Browser Support

 This widget supports all supported browsers without any degraded behavior.
+Note however that the default item renderer is not supported on IE9.